-Going from restaurant employee to owner & operator may seem like an insurmountable feat, but our Founder Dan Simons has done just that and is sharing his top three steps here, on how to become a restaurant owner and hence, a successful, bona fide restaurateur.
+Going from restaurant employee to owner & operator may seem like an insurmountable feat, but Dan Simons has done just that and is sharing his top three steps here, on how to become a restaurant owner and hence, a successful, bona fide restaurateur.

 1) What kind of leader do you want to be?

 Write a one-page, detailed description of the kind of leader and restaurant owner you envision yourself as, for example:

 - How you will handle guests (even if they feel they’ve had a negative experience at your restaurant)

 - How you will handle stress and challenging times

 Now, tape the list to your mirror.
 Read it every morning.
 And again at night.
 Every time you read it, ask yourself: “Am I walking my talk or have I lost my way?”